Ligation sequencing gDNA V14 - reduced representation methylation multiplex sequencing (RRMS) (SQK-NBD114.24)

 Re-using these flow cells for subsequent sequencing experiments may result in insufficient data generation for analysis.

-Follow the returns procedure to flush out the flow cell ready to send back to Oxford Nanopore.
+Follow the returns procedure to send back flow cells to Oxford Nanopore for recycling.

 Instructions for returning flow cells can be found here.